axtk/web-essentials/README.md

 ## Guiding points

-The goal is to make customizable and accessible UI components available to a developer with [least effort](https://en.wikipedia.org/wiki/Principle_of_least_effort).<br>
+The goal is to make customizable and accessible UI components available to a developer with [least effort](https://en.wikipedia.org/wiki/Principle_of_least_effort).

+Approaches introducing custom APIs for web components disregard the developer's familiarity with HTML features instead of taking instant advantage of it.
+Custom APIs are also more likely to end up with inconsistencies and version compatibility issues than a conventional standard developed by a dedicated working group (such as WHATWG).
+Abandoning the standard would only make sense if the standard proved hard to use, which is apparently not the case with HTML.

-A way to achieve this is by&mdash;
+A way worth starting with is&mdash;

 **following the conventional API**<br>
 the web components API should conform to HTML without introducing another API serving the same purpose:<br>